Isn’t it strange how pregnancy turns us into creatures obsessed with our bodily fluids?

 Here’s what you need to know about the bloody show.

-The bloody show is a sign that your mucus plug has loosened or already has been dislodged.
+The bloody show refers to vaginal discharge that occurs at the end of your pregnancy.
+It’s a sign that your mucus plug has loosened or already has been dislodged.

 During pregnancy, the cervix is covered by a thick plug of mucus that helps protect the baby.
 The mucus literally “plugs” your uterus.
 This prevents any bacteria or other sources of infection from getting past the cervical barrier.